mpv-player/mpv/DOCS/man/vo.rst

         When using convolution based filters, extend the filter size when downscaling.
 Trades quality for reduced downscaling performance.

+        This is automatically disabled for anamorphic video, because this feature doesn't work correctly with this.

     ``no-npot``
         Force use of power-of-2 texture sizes.
 For debugging only.
         Borders will be distorted due to filtering.